aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 -----------------

     Displayed when creating a new function, or updating code and configuration for an existing function.
-Specifies the role to be assumed when your is invoked.
+Specifies the role to be assumed when your function is invoked.
 The role supplies credentials (if needed) to your function as well as controlling AWS resource access.
 You can specify either the name of the role or the role's Amazon Resource Name (ARN).
     If the role name is specified the task will retrieve and use the role ARN for you.